asperti/Split-VAE/README.md

 In a sense, a SVAE forces the Variational Autoencoder to <em>make choices</em>, in contrast with its intrinsic tendency to {\em average} between alternatives with the aim to minimize the reconstruction loss towards a specific sample.

-## More GENERATED maps
+## More examples of GENERATED images

-here are some addiitonal examples of semantic compisitonal maps gnerated for CelebA
+Examples of Mnist-like gnerated digits (FID=

 <p align="center"><img src="" /><p>

+	Here are some addiitonal examples of semantic compisitonal maps gnerated for CelebA